PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 ![macOS NTP](/images/macos-ntp.png)

 macOS by default uses the unencrypted and unauthenticated Network Time Protocol (NTP) for time synchronization.
-A popular solution to mitigate problem this is to use [ChronyControl](https://whatroute.net/chronycontrol.html) to setup NTS.
-However, the application requires administrator privileges, which less than ideal.
+A popular solution to mitigate this problem is to use [ChronyControl](https://whatroute.net/chronycontrol.html) to setup NTS.
+However, the application requires administrator privileges, which is less than ideal.

-In this post, I will go over how you leverage virtualization to setup a local Linux server, update its time using NTS, and synchronize your macOS host with it using NTP, all without needing a privileged application.
+In this post, I will go over how to leverage virtualization to setup a local Linux server, update its time using NTS, and synchronize your macOS host with it using NTP, all without needing a privileged application.

 ## Installing UTM